 - Employee with work anniversary - this is displayed when the anniversary of the employees start date occurs during the pay run period and therefore may need to have their rate of pay reviewed.

-- Employee with negative earnings amount - This is displayed when an employees total earnings are negative.
+- Employee with negative earnings amount - This is displayed when an employees total earnings are negative ie. net payment amount for an employee is less than 0.
 This can occur if deductions, adjustments etc are more than any positive employee earnings.

 - Employee taking more leave than is accrued - this is displayed when an employee is attempting to take more leave than they have accrued.

 - Previously terminated employee - this is displayed when an inactive employee who has previously been terminated appears in the pay run.

 - Terminated employee with outstanding recurring expenses - this is displayed when a previously terminated employee, who is still owed an expense reimbursement amount from their expense pay run inclusion, appears in the pay run.

 - Employee with expired qualification - this is displayed when an employee's qualified has expired within the pay run period.

 - Employee with duplicate earnings lines - this is displayed when there is more than one earnings line associated with the same timesheet line that contains the same units, pay rate, total earnings and note.

 - Employee expense without a tax code selected - this is displayed when an expense has been applied in a pay run and does not contain a tax code.
 This is only applicable where a business is connected to on online journal service and has synced their tax codes against the expense categories.